Chart Color Schemes

 The educational profile of Queanbeyan - East exceeds national averages, with above-average qualification levels and academic performance metrics

-Queanbeyan - East has a higher percentage of residents aged 15 and above with university qualifications than broader benchmarks.
-Specifically, 33.0% of its residents have university qualifications compared to 21.3% in the Rest of NSW and 24.1% in the SA4 region.
-This educational advantage is significant and positions the area favourably for knowledge-based opportunities.
-Bachelor degrees are the most common at 19.4%, followed by postgraduate qualifications at 10.5% and graduate diplomas at 3.1%.
+Queanbeyan - East has a higher educational attainment than broader benchmarks.
+33.0% of its residents aged 15 and above have university qualifications, compared to 21.3% in the Rest of NSW and 24.1% in the SA4 region.
+The area's highest university qualification is bachelor degrees at 19.4%, followed by postgraduate qualifications at 10.5% and graduate diplomas at 3.1%.
 Vocational credentials are also prominent, with 33.6% of residents aged 15 and above holding them.

-Advanced diplomas account for 10.7% and certificates for 22.9% of these vocational credentials.
-Educational participation is notably high in the area, with 26.6% of residents currently enrolled in formal education.
+Advanced diplomas account for 10.7% and certificates for 22.9%.
+Educational participation is high in the area, with 26.6% of residents currently enrolled in formal education.
 This includes 7.8% in primary education, 5.6% in tertiary education, and 5.1% pursuing secondary education.

 Frequently Asked Questions - Education